How Mastering Color Temperature Can Drastically Change the Mood of your Shot

 Hobolite Ambassador Chris Haggerty demonstrated this during his recent shooting of the music video for the song “Things We Don’t Say” by Casey Edgar, produced by Stormlight pictures.

 Finding lighting equipment with a wide range of color temperatures is key to getting shots like Chris’.
-You’ll want to look for an LED light that can produce both warm and cool outputs at the same strength.
+You’ll want to look for an LED light that can produce warm and cool outputs at the same strength.
 A great bi-color LED option is the Hobolite Avant, with a color temperature ranging from 2700K-6500K.

 To bring your shots to the next level, get to know your environment and set the mood for it.
 Utilizing color temperature can take an amateur shot to a cinematic visual story by simply changing your lighting settings.